Tender for public sector contracts in Great Britain and Ireland

 Download a model pre-qualification questionnaire (PDF, 585K).

-If you get through the pre-qualification stage, you may then receive an Invitation to Tender or contract notice inviting you to bid for the contract.
+If you pass the pre-qualification stage, you may receive an Invitation to Tender or contract notice inviting you to bid for the contract.

 These bid documents set out the key criteria you need to meet and tell you how to submit your tender.
 You'll need to show that you can fulfil the contract and meet all the client's needs.
 Make sure at all stages that you give responses to each question you are asked.
 If you are unable to complete all the questions, contact the organisation to discuss this.